HHTseng/mdst-getstarted/flux/README.md

-## mdatascienceteam_flux
+## MDST & Flux

-Resources and Flux info for MDST members
+HPC resources and Flux info for MDST members

 Email Jonathan (stroud@umich.edu) with any questions.